§ 20-37.13. Commercial drivers license qualification standards.

 (g) The issuance of a commercial driver learner's permit is a precondition to the initial issuance of a commercial drivers license.
 The issuance of a commercial driver learner's permit is also a precondition to the upgrade of a commercial drivers license if the upgrade requires a skills test.

 (h) The Division shall promptly notify any driver who fails to meet the medical certification requirements in accordance with 49 C.F.R. § 383.71.
-The Division shall give the driver 60 days to provide the required documentation.
-If the driver fails to provide the required commercial drivers license medical certification documentation within the period allowed, the Division shall automatically downgrade a commercial drivers license to a class C regular drivers license.
+The Division shall give the driver 60 days to comply with the commercial drivers license medical certification requirements.
+If the driver fails to comply within the period allowed, the Division shall automatically downgrade a commercial drivers license to a class C regular drivers license.
 (1989, c.
 771, s.
 2; 1991, c.
 726, s.
 16; 1991 (Reg.
 Sess., 1992), c.
 916, s.
 1; 2005-349, s.
 8; 2009-274, s.
 4; 2009-491, s.
 5; 2009-494, s.
 1; 2011-183, s.
 22; 2013-195, s.
 1; 2013-201, s.
 1; 2014-115, s.
 28.5(a), (b); 2015-115, s.
 1; 2016-90, s.
 6(b); 2018-74, s.
-9(a).)
+9(a); 2024-30, s.
+15(c).)